 Quevedo is currently working on her first monograph, under contract with Oxford University Press, titled Cuban Music Counterpoints: Classical Music Networks Before and During the Cold War.
 This research project is supported by the University of Miami’s Provost Research Award, UMIA Faculty Seed Grant, UM’s Fellowship in the Arts & Humanities Award, and Faculty Fellowship at UM’s Center for the Humanities.

 Quevedo holds a PhD in Musicology from Indiana University, Jacobs School of Music.
-Prior to moving to Miami to work at Frost, she worked as Program Specialist for the Society for Ethnomusicology, and as Instructor and Research Associate at IU’s Latin American Music Center.
+Prior to joining the faculty at the Frost School of Music, she worked as Program Specialist for the Society for Ethnomusicology, and as Instructor Indiana University’s Department of Musicology and Instructor and Research Associate at IU’s Latin American Music Center.

 Quevedo has conducted research at Florida International University’s Diaz-Ayala Music Collection thanks to the Diaz-Ayala travel research grant, and the Cuban Heritage Collection at the University of Miami, thanks to a generous dissertation research fellowship provided by the Goizueta Foundation.

 Quevedo received initial music education at the Coro de Niños de San Juan and later at the Conservatorio de Música de Puerto Rico, where she studied flute, cello, and music theory.
 After graduating from the CMPR’s Pre-College Program, she attended the University of Central Florida, studying with Nora Lee García and receiving a BM in flute performance.

 You can find her contact information in her Frost School of Music Faculty Page.